postmalloc/slowbug/README.md

 flows through the code.
 I noticed that often, I end up inserting too many breakpoints, and find it tedious to step through and understand the flow when working on a new codebase.
-Slowbug aims to solve it by executing the code slowly, at your preferred speed, line by line.
+Slowbug aims to solve that by executing the code slowly, at your preferred speed, line by line.

 Slowbug is agnostic to languages and debug adapters since it